louist-1/Particle-Tracking-Velocimetry/README.md

 ## Particle Tracking Velocimetry
 This is the code I wrote for my first year University of Birmingham "Labs and Data analysis" Chemical engineering module's 'Particle Tracking Velocimetry' project.
+#### The brief:
-The brief being: to construct a 'home experiment' to measure coefficient of restitution of an object.
+To construct a 'home experiment' to measure coefficient of restitution of an object using particle tracking velocimetry.

 I hope it will be of some assistance to others attempting similar projets.
 ### What is it?
 This code simply tracks a circular object, currently tailored to a table tennis ball, plots the locations of the found circles in every frame and calculated the corresponding coefficient of restitution (COR).